 POSTNATAL FITNESS SPECIALIST

-I studied with the world renowned Girls Gone Strong to ensure I had the most up to date qualification regarding pre and post natal recovery and exercise.
+I studied with the world renowned Girls Gone Strong to ensure I had the most up to date qualification regarding prenatal exercise and postnatal recovery.
 I also refer to Women’s Health Physios (and see one myself).

 LEVEL 3 PERSONAL TRAINER